 Gratitude is always important.
 Especially when you are talking about your safety!
 After all, it is easier to ignore or take something for granted as opposed to taking time to express your gratitude for something!
 Most of the time, we do not think about the safety of our live in the everyday tasks we do.

-One item that always use when I go running or biking is my RoadID ankle band.
-This is a Velcro strap with a stainless steel, laser engraved emergency info, and is a life saver!
+One item that I always used when I go running or biking is my RoadID ankle band.
+This is a Velcro strap with a stainless steel, laser engraved emergency info, and it is a lifesaver!
 It contains my name, contact information, and my medical allergies.
 If anything ever happened to me and I was found on the side of the road, all immediate pertinent information is found on it!

-I have had this since the I first started training for Triathlons.
-It doesn’t matter if I am running out on my own, or riding my bike with a group.
+I have had this since I first started training for Triathlons.
+It doesn’t matter if I am running out on my own or riding my bike with a group.
 I always put it on, “Just In Case!”

-Actually, I wear it more for piece of mind for my family.
-They know that if something happens, who ever found me would have the proper information to notify them as well as any medical staff that might need to know.
+Actually, I wear it more for peace of mind for my family.
+They know that if something happens, whoever found me would have the proper information to notify them, as well as any medical staff that might need to know.
 This is especially important if I am unconscious and/or cannot speak.

 And that is just another reason to be grateful!

 If you do any outdoor work where you are exposed to cars, trucks, or other perils, you should take a look into getting one – click here to go to the RoadID website.